Guide to Work, Study, Travel and Living Abroad

 • Credit Hours

-For me, the hardest factor in deciding to study abroad was finding a way to get 12 credit hours that actually pushed me towards graduation.
-Many programs tout “credit hours” available, but that does not necessarily mean those credit hours directly apply to your major, or keep you on track towards graduation.
-If you accumulate extraneous hours, it could also affect the Hope Scholarship (in Georgia), other scholarships/grants, and possibly postpone your graduation date.
+The most challenging factor in deciding to study abroad was finding a way to get the 12 credit hours necessary for me to graduate.
+Many programs tout "credit hours" available, but that does not necessarily mean those credit hours directly apply to your major or keep you on track toward graduation.
+Accumulating extraneous hours could also affect the Hope Scholarship (in Georgia) and other scholarships/grants and possibly postpone your graduation date.

 • Time

 The second concern is always time.
-In my opinion, most summer programs are severely overpriced compared to full semester programs.
+Most summer programs are overpriced compared to complete semester programs.
 If you find a program that offers credits where you need them (as described above), the issue of taking off for a whole semester is less of a problem.
 Finally, if your main goal is to study a language, more than a summer is necessary to achieve fluency.

 • The Flight